 So where does that leave us?
 Are men to simply forge ahead like wordless cavemen?
-Won’t that lead to more vilifying?
-Besides, no two women are alike.
-Expecting men to be mind-readers, James Bond, or some kind of sexual superheroes is unfair.
+Doesn’t that lead to more vilifying?
+(Answer: YES) Besides, no two women are alike.
+Expecting men to be mind-readers, James Bond, or some other kind of sexual superhero is unfair.
 Men put too much pressure on themselves already.

 And therein lies another problem.

 As an intimacy coach I see time and time again clients so concerned with satisfying their partner they dissociate from their own sexual pleasure.
 They're so stuck in their heads trying to “do it right” they’ve lost touch with their own bodily sensations, those natural instincts that are the true pleasure compass and (ironically) the best sexual guide any man could have.
 Instead, sex becomes another thing to achieve or win at, as opposed to a sensual celebration or intimate union.
 A man who’s hyper-focused on his partner may get an ego boost from her satisfaction, but it comes at the cost of his own.